-- When fitting the road wheels, please note that the brake blocks are correctly positioned (see Chapter 7.8). - If these are not correctly positioned, please contact a specialist workshop. - For transportation you may remove and later replace the road wheels on your bike if these are fitted with quick releases.
+- When fitting the road wheels, please note that the brake blocks are correctly positioned (see Chapter 7.8). - If these are not correctly positioned, please contact a specialist workshop.

+For transportation you may remove and

+I later replace the road wheels on your bike if these are fitted with quick releases.
-If your bike has rim brakes please be

-careful that you do not change the po-

-sition of the brake blocks with the tyre.
-This could happen especially in the case of large-volume tyres.
-If the tyre does not pass easily between the brake caliper blocks, let a sufficient amount of air out of them.
+If your bike has rim brakes please be careful that you do not change the position of the brake blocks with the tyre.
+This could happen especially in the case

-!
-Then inflate the tyres afterwards to the correct pressure.

-11.1.1 All categories/series except the category racing bike/triathlon

-- Remove the front wheel first (continue with 3). - Switch to the smallest pinion of the rear wheel's sprocket cassette (see chapter 8.6).
+- I fins could happen especially in the case of large-volume tyres.
+If the tyre does not pass easily between the brake caliper blocks, let a sufficient amount of air out of them. - I Then inflate the tyres afterwards to the correct pressure. - 11.1.1 All categories/series except the category racing bike/triathlon - 1.
+Remove the front wheel first (continue with 3). - 2.
+Switch to the smallest pinion of the rear wheel's sprocket cassette (see chapter 8.6).